BogdanD02/Wordpress/specification.md

 - the purchasing/ leasing price is minimized.

-For instance, when 3 Wordpress instances are deployed, the problem corresponding to 5 components and to a prior estimation of the number of VMs equal to 8, a solution can be (1), respectively (2).
+For instance, when 3 Wordpress instances are deployed, the problem corresponding to 5 components, as in the figure above and to a prior estimation of the number of VMs equal to 8, the Assignment Matrix can be (1) (rows denoting the components and columns, VMs), and the VM types are (2).

 <pre>
 0  1  0  0  0  0  1  1